 Those who want to make charitable contributions in his honor or to light a free virtual candle in Surinder's name may go to www.gratefulness.org which is a site connected to his very dear lifelong friend Brother David Steindl-Rast, a Benedictine monk who always enjoyed Surinder's spiritual insights and playful jokes.

-To plant a tree in memory of Surinder Singh Sidhu, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Surinder Singh Sidhu, please visit our floral store.